 23. Default judgment for claim to recover possession of personal property

-Except as provided in rule 24, a Registrar may, in the absence of the parties, give default judgment for a claim to recover possession of personal property.
+Except as provided in rule 24, a registrar may, in the absence of the parties, give default judgment for a claim to recover possession of personal property.

 [Rule 23 amended in Gazette 3 Jun 2008 p.
 2125.]